 Note: Staff members are under no obligation to advise you of your final grade for a course.
 After you have completed all the assessments in a course, we ask that you allow the staff time to complete the marking.
 At the end of semester staff members are under great pressure to submit final results to Academic Records so that they can be processed and then made available to all learners as soon as possible.

 Academic Transcripts

-If you require your results to be printed, visit Central Academic Records (CAR) in A121 or email academic.records@ara.ac.nz to request a transcript.
+If you require your results to be printed, visit Central Academic Records (CAR) at the Madras Campus in Christchurch, room A121; or email academic.records@ara.ac.nz to request a transcript.

 Access to marked assessments